 If an unforeseeable event occurs the contractor shall be entitled to extension of time and extra payment of costs.
 The corresponding provision in the Silver Book 1999 and 2017 does not protect bidders in a likewise manner.
 To the opposite the Silver Book makes very clear in sub-paragraph (b) that the Contractor accepts total responsibility for having foreseen all difficulties and costs and in sub-paragraph (c) that the contract price shall not be adjusted to take account of any of these unforeseeable events or circumstances.

 On the other hand the burden of risk may vary according to the applicable law.
 Whereas for example in some jurisdictions the modification of the contract in the event of unforeseen circumstances has been established by law or case law other jurisdictions are particularly strict.
 In some countries (e.g. Italy, Netherlands) it has been admitted (with different nuances) that a contract, the obligations of which can still be performed, must be modified in so far as performance becomes ruinous (see Rodière/Tallon, Les modifications du contrat au cours de son execution en raison de circonstances nouvelles, 186).
 In France and in Belgium to the contrary it seems that the parties will be bound to the contract even if the contract is unbalanced (see Rodière/Tallon, Les modifications du contrat au cours de son execution en raison de circonstances nouvelles, 186).
 In Germany according to Section 313 BGB adaptation of the contract may be claimed if circumstances upon which a contract was based have materially changed after conclusion of the contract and if the parties would not have concluded the contract or would have done so upon different terms if they had foreseen that change, in so far as, having regard to all the circumstances of the specific case, in particular the contractual or statutory allocation of risk, it cannot reasonably be expected that a party should continue to be bound by the contract in its unaltered form.
+A contract involves elements of equity and good faith, subject to the laws and the words and in the contract.
+A construction contract is by nature commutative which suggests a certain commitment to adapt contracts to change.

 The contractor who has realized that all these risks are imposed upon him must prepare his bid by evaluating especially the following risks: